William Adams (samurai): Early life

+Naval service

 With England at war with Spain, Adams served in the Royal Navy under Sir Francis Drake.
 He saw naval service against the Spanish Armada in 1588 as master of the Richarde Dyffylde, a resupply ship carrying ammunition and food for the English fleet.
-Adams became a pilot for the Barbary Company.
+It was unclear whether Adams's role during the battle was resupplying ships from the rear or fighting on the frontline.
+After the victorious battle, the Queen's fleet disbanded, and its sailors lost their jobs, including Adams.
+Later, he sought a new job in Wor'll Company of Barbary Marchauntes, or better known as Barbary Company.
 During this service, Jesuit sources claim he took part in an expedition to the Arctic that lasted about two years, in search of a Northeast Passage along the coast of Siberia to the Far East.
 (Note: However, the veracity of this Jesuit claims was doubted by modern historian Thomas Rundall, as the said Jesuit did not mention such expedition in his autobiographical letter which written during his time in Japan; its wording implies that the 1598 voyage was his first involvement with the Dutch.
 The Jesuit source may have misattributed to Adams a claim by one of the Dutch members of Jacques Mahu's crew who had been on Jan Rijp's ship during the voyage that discovered Spitsbergen.)